Union of North American Vietnamese Student Associations: Presidents

 The UNAVSA executive board is headed by the President.
-The current President is Kelly Tran, who took over from Philip Nguyen in 2022 and will conclude her term at the UNAVSA Conference in 2024.
+The current President is David Tran, who took over from Matthew Nguyen in 2026 and will conclude his term at the UNAVSA Conference in 2028.
 The President is responsible for the strategic direction of UNAVSA and is tasked with ensuring the organization is operating within the scope defined by its partner organizations.